Links on SoundGuys may earn us a commission. Learn more.

 Once you’ve mastered the basics, you can start to add plugins.
 There are countless plugins out there, but we’ll just cover the three most common ones used in audio mixing.

-Reverb is produced when a sound wave hits a hard surface and bounces back to the listener in a variety of amplitudes and response times, creating a complex echo-like sound.
-This differs from an echo effect because it is multiple reflections of sound, rather than just one.
+Reverb is produced when a sound wave hits hard surfaces and bounces back to the listener in a variety of amplitudes and delay times, creating a complex echo-like sound.
+This differs from an echo effect because consists of multiple reflections, including early and late, rather than a single one.
 Think of the effect music has when played in a large room with wooden floors and high ceilings.
 When audio engineers want to mimic this effect on a recording, they can add reverb plugins.

-This is the most common effect used in music because it helps to recreate a more realistic sound like what you’d experience seeing music performed live, and it blends musical sounds together to create a “softer” sound.
+This is the most common effect used in music because it helps to recreate a more realistic, spacious sound like what you’d experience seeing music performed live, and it blends musical sounds together to create a more cohesive sound.

-A compressor is a plugin tool that reduces the dynamic range, or the difference in volume between the quietest and loudest sounds, of an audio waveform.
+A compressor is a plugin tool that reduces the dynamic range, or the difference in volume between the quietest and loudest parts of an audio waveform.
 This can balance out the song, and ensures that the gentle parts of a song remain audible, and that the bombastic parts of a song aren’t deafening.
 You need to be careful not to get too carried away with heavy compression, especially on the whole mix.
 Louder isn’t always better!

-An equalizer emphasizes or deemphasizes certain notes in a track.
+An equalizer emphasizes or deemphasizes certain frequencies in a track.
 It can be used to get rid of some unwanted frequencies, such as those in sibilant sounds; to make a certain frequency range louder; and conversely, to make a certain frequency range quieter.
-When you apply equalizers, you want to make narrow reductions, called surgical cuts, and wide boosts.
-Equalizers can help you isolate the fundamental frequencies of an instrument or emphasize some of its overtones.
+When you apply equalizers, you generally want to make narrow reductions, called surgical cuts, and wide boosts.
+Equalizers can help you highlight the fundamental frequencies of an instrument or emphasize some of its overtones.

 Become an expert: What is frequency response and how does it affect my music?

 How else can you spice up your music?